 The Assistant Professor of Anaesthesia teaches the subject at government or private colleges.

 The healthcare sector is growing rapidly, leading to increased opportunities for allied healthcare professionals involved in various fields, including anaesthesia.
-Both government and private hospitals and clinics engaged in surgical activities hire anaesthesia professionals, and their demand will only increase in the future.
-Annual salaries can even go up to 12 lakhs per annum.
+Both government and private hospitals and clinics engaged in surgical activities hire anaesthesia professionals, and their demand will only increase in the future. anaesthesia technology salary can even go up to 12 lakhs per annum.
 With experience, this figure can even touch 20 lakhs per annum.
 Overall, anaesthesia is a good option for biology students.